dloez/tag-track/README.md

 ### Configuration
 Additionally, you can create a `track.yaml` or `track.yml` file to configure:

 - Tag format.
 Use the `tag_pattern` to specify a Regex pattern to get the version from the tag name.
+The regex pattern should capture in the first group the version.
 For example, to get the version from a tag named `v1.0.0` use the pattern `v(.*)`.
-If not `tag_pattern` is specified, whole tag name will be used as version.
+If not `tag_pattern` is specified, the regex pattern that will be used is `(.*)`, which treats the whole tag name as the version.
 - Version bump rules.
 Use the `bump_rules` to specify the rules used to calculate the version bump.
-This field accepts a list of rules where each rules has this fields:
+This field accepts a list of rules where each rules has these fields:
     * `bump`: Version section to bump.
 Possible values are `major`, `minor` and `patch`.
 Example: `bump: major`.
     * `types`: List of commit types.
 An `OR` operation will be used between list types.
 Example: `types: [feat, fix]`.
     * `scopes`: List of commit scopes.
 An `OR` operation will be used between list scopes.
 Example: `scopes: [api, cli]`.